genestack/user-tutorials/source/tutorials/Methylation_profiling/whole-genome-bisulfite-sequencing-analysis.rst

 Feel free to reproduce the workflow on any other relevant data set with `Experiment Browser`_.
 If you do not find there needed experiment or you intend to analyse your own data use our `Import Data`_ application allowing to upload files from your computer or from URL.
-Learn more about importing data into the Genestack in our `blog post`_.

 In this experiment authors applied WGBS of genomic DNA to investigate the mechanisms that could promote changes in DNA methylation and contribute to cell differentiation and malignant